Admidio/admidio/README.md

 ## Copyright and License

-Admidio is release under the [GNU General Public License 2](https://github.com/Admidio/admidio/blob/master/LICENSE.txt).
-You are free to use, modify and distribute this software, as long as the copyright header within the html page and source code is left intact.
+Admidio is released under the [GNU General Public License 2](https://github.com/Admidio/admidio/blob/master/LICENSE.txt).
+You are free to use, modify, and distribute this software, as long as the copyright header within the HTML page and source code is left intact.
 If you want to support us we are happy if you don't remove the link to Admidio within the login dialog.

 ## Credits

-Admidio contains several scripts, icons and modules of other projects.
+Admidio contains several scripts, icons, and modules of other projects.
 We want to thank the people behind these projects for contributing and sharing great software.

 - [Admidio Team](https://github.com/Admidio/admidio/graphs/contributors): The core developers of this project
-- [Bootstrap](https://getbootstrap.com/): HTML, CSS and JS framework
+- [Bootstrap](https://getbootstrap.com/): HTML, CSS, and JS framework
 - [CKEditor](http://ckeditor.com/): Javascript-Editor
 - [Composer](https://getcomposer.org/): A Dependency Manager for PHP.
 - [Cookie Consent](https://cookieconsent.insites.com/): The most popular solution to the EU cookie law